temporalio/edu-versioning-java-code/exercises/version-workflow/README.md

 ## Part A: Run a Workflow to Completion

 1. Change directories to the `exercises/version-workflow/practice` directory.
-   1. If you're in the GitPod environment you can run `ex1`
 1. Run `mvn clean compile exec:java -Dexec.mainClass="getversion.LoanProcessingWorker"`
    in a terminal to start a Worker
-   1. If you're in the GitPod environment, you can run `ex1w`
 1. Run `mvn clean compile exec:java -Dexec.mainClass="getversion.Starter" -Dexec.args="a100"`
    in another terminal.
 This will start a Workflow that processes the loan for customer ID `a100`.
-   1. If you're in the GitPod environment, you can run `ex1st`
 1. Let this Workflow run to completion.
 This customer has a loan with 10 payments, and since the Workflow in this exercise uses a Timer to add a three-second delay between each payment, it